Climate Action

 Making humanitarian action more climate smart

-Within just one year since its launch in late 2023, the Climate Action Account has already been instrumental in strengthening and expanding support to those most impacted by the climate crisis.
+Since its launch in late 2023, the Climate Action Account has been instrumental in strengthening and expanding support to those most impacted by the climate crisis.

 Since 2024, CERF funding requests require grant recipients to provide information on whether and how planned life-saving activities support climate-related adaptation and resilience.
-This will incentivize improved humanitarian programming in the future in support to climate-vulnerable communities.
-It also allows CERF to facilitate the identification and dissemination of good practices, better track and analyze funding to climate-smart humanitarian action, and can accommodate internal or external donor obligations.
+This is fostering climate-smart humanitarian action.
+It also allows CERF to facilitate the identification and dissemination of good practices, better track and analyze funding to climate-smart humanitarian action.
+CERF also launched new climate-relevant indicators, which better capture CERF’s role in addressing the climate crisis at an activity level.

 What If?